A project of

 Regionally: Stable, for the moment, following a sharp decline

-Although in some respects a hardy bird, as evidenced by their ability to nest successfully on mountaintops in the East or on the edge of the tundra in northern Canada, Winter Wrens are also quite sensitive to winter weather.
+Although in some respects a hardy bird, as evidenced by their ability to nest successfully on mountaintops in the Northeast or on the edge of the tundra in northern Canada, Winter Wrens are also quite sensitive to winter weather.
 Populations crash following severe winters in the southeastern United States, in some cases to the point of local extinction.
 This pattern is evident in the Mountain Birdwatch data: following the notably cold, snowy winter of 2013-2014, numbers of Winter Wren dropped dramatically.

 RegionMean annual